klausendias/InstallJava/README.md

 If your machine does need Java 8 it will install Java 8.

-If not the program will prompt you a message saying that it already has it or that you have a later version.
+If not the program will prompt you a message saying that it already has it or that you have a later version of Java.